 GnuTLS

-This chapter describes the certtool GnuTLS certificate tool that is available in Oracle Linux and how to use it to create certificate signing requests, self-signed certificates, and privately owned CA certificates.
-GnuTLS is a library implementing the SSL, TLS and DTLS protocols and technologies around them for the purpose of securing communications.
-It includes an application programming interface (API) written in C language to access the secure communications protocols and additional APIs to parse and write structures such as X.509, PKCS #12, and OpenPGP.
+This chapter describes the certtool GnuTLS certificate tool available in Oracle Linux and how to use it to create certificate signing requests, self-signed certificates, and privately owned CA certificates.
+GnuTLS is a library that provides implementations of the SSL, TLS, and DTLS protocols, along with related technologies, to secure communications.
+It includes an application programming interface (API) written in C language to access the secure communications protocols and APIs to parse and write structures such as X.509, PKCS #12, and OpenPGP.

-To use certtool, install the gnutls-utils package avaiable from the Application Stream repository.
+To use certtool, install the gnutls-utils package, available from the Application Stream repository:

 sudo dnf install gnutls-utils